elizazhang21/AmericanOptionPricing/README.md

 ## 3 Experiment Settings
 ### 3.1 Price Simulation
-We first use geometric Brownian motion as in Black-Sheol model to simulate underlying asset price:
+We first use geometric Brownian motion as in Black-Sholes model to simulate underlying asset price:

 ### 3.2 Base Functions
 As mentioned in original paper, we use first 3 terms of Laguerre polynomials as well as a constant term as our base